Paleontology: History

 For a time paleontology was considered a sub-discipline of geology with relatively little study given to the biological aspects of the field, and paleontology was generally not treated as an important field of study of either science.
 Over the subsequent decades, geology and biology advanced to theory-based analysis while paleontology lagged behind as a field focused primarily on stratigraphy.
 This changed with the development of paleobiology in the second half of the 20th century.
 This shift was driven by conceptual changes in the study of evolution and phylogenetics and the emergence of new ways to study geology through biostratigraphy, paleobiogeography, taphonomy and paleoclimatology.
 Phylogenetics were developed as a way to quantitatively analyze and interpret the evolution and relationships of organisms, providing context and predictability for evolutionary processes and the impacts of mass extinctions and their recoveries.
 Paleoecology itself has seen the emergence of subdisciplines including the field of taphonomy to study the nature of the fossil record.
 Emphasis was also given to the analysis of diversity and the distribution of taxa, the study of trace fossils, the understanding of paleoenvironments, and conservation paleobiology.
 Advancements in technology and the analytical tools of other sciences have also been integrated into paleontology including geochemical analysis, molecular biology, and other computer-aided visualization or analysis techniques.

-The heyday of paleontology was arguably in the Victorian era, with little substantial change since beyond the notable discoveries of new taxa.
-These on their own have done little to change our overall understanding of the history of life.
-However, the history of life is not just the story of evolutionary changes, and paleontology has increasingly broadened to include a wider variety of scientific questions.
-The sizes of the largest dinosaurs, pterosaurs, or arthropods pose interesting questions to study in the fields of biomechanics, ontogeny, and physiology.
-Diversification and mass extinction can be predicted and better understood from the studies of phylogenetics, and as technologies and precision improve, the depth to which we understand life of the past will increase.
+The beginning of modern paleontology was arguably in the Victorian era, with little substantial change in practices in the field since.
+However, paleontology has increasingly broadened to include a wider variety of scientific questions.
+For example, the sizes of the largest dinosaurs, pterosaurs, or arthropods pose questions to study in the fields of biomechanics, ontogeny, and physiology.
+Diversification and mass extinction can be predicted and better understood from the study of phylogenetics, and as technologies and precision improve, the depth to which we understand life of the past will increase.